Description of Volunteer Positions

 CMAC Store Coordinator

 The CMAC Store provides team members and their families access to CMAC branded merchandise and serves as a small fundraising opportunity for the club.
 The Store Coordinator organizes and distributes items purchased by families, either mailing them or arranging pick up of the items.
-They will also periodically sell small items (ski straps, stickers, hats) in the lunch room and at race registration.
+They will also periodically sell small items (ski straps, stickers, hats).

 CMAC Team Clothes Distribution